 Past students have come from medical schools throughout the United States and abroad and have been exceptional fellows.
 Students from diverse or disadvantaged backgrounds are encouraged to apply.

 Learn More About the Training Program

 - Mentorship Matching

 Students will designate areas of research interest in their initial application.
 They may also list specific mentor(s) of interest.
 Upon acceptance, students are provided an updated list of mentors and projects and are required to specify preferences.
 Matches will be made based on these preferences, student qualifications, and the number of students requesting specific mentors/projects.
-Mentors and students will be connected via email and encouraged to begin communication in preparation for the project (i.e. reading materials, specific aims and description of project, etc.).
+Mentors and students will be connected via email and will begin communication in preparation for the project (i.e. reading materials, specific aims and description of project, etc.).
 Mentors will guide and supervise their student's research throughout the fellowship period.
 Projects should have a well-defined objective as he/she will need to give a brief written and oral presentation at the end of the summer and, optimally, acquire data that will result in a scientific abstract and/or peer reviewed publication.

 Program Fast Facts

 Fellows Per Year: up to 20